fengcls/neural-network-and-deep-learning/README.md

-# neuralnetworkanddeeplearning
+# neural network and deep learning

-The code for the course neural network and deep learning
+The codes for the course neural network and deep learning.